Skip to main content

 1. Configure the additional settings (leave all toggles OFF):

-• Public: Keep OFF - the connector is only for your organization
+• Public — keep OFF; the connector is only for your organization

-• Client credentials: Keep OFF - not needed for standard OAuth flow
+• Client credentials — keep OFF; not needed for standard OAuth flow

-2. Click “Create” to create the application
+2. Click Create to create the application.

 OAuth 2.0 Credentials

-• Client ID: From Step 4
+• Client ID — from Step 4

-• Client Secret: From Step 4
+• Client Secret — from Step 4

-Step 6: Authorize the Connection
+Step 6: Authorize tab — complete the OAuth flow

 Linear OAuth Consent Screen

-Important: Authorize using the same email address as your PipesHub account.
-Using a different email will cause permission issues on the PipesHub platform.
+Authorize using the same email as your PipesHub account.
+Using a different email causes permission issues on the PipesHub platform.

-Sync filters determine which content is downloaded from Linear.
+Sync filters — determine which content is downloaded from Linear.
 Data excluded by sync filters is never downloaded.

 Linear Filters Configuration

-1. Enable Manual Indexing - Control indexing trigger method
+1. Enable Manual Indexing — control indexing trigger method.

-• Enabled: Records are indexed only when you manually trigger it
+• Enabled: records are indexed only when you manually trigger it.

-• Disabled (default): Records are indexed automatically after sync
+• Disabled (default): records are indexed automatically after sync.

-2. Teams - Filter issues and projects by team
+2. Teams — filter issues and projects by team.

 • Operator: In (include only) or Not In (exclude)